arthurdick/term-to-svg

 • High Fidelity Playback: Accurately interprets ANSI escape codes for cursor movement, color changes, inverse video, character/line manipulation, scroll regions, and screen clearing to reproduce your terminal session as precisely as possible.

-• Configurable: Supports configuration for terminal dimensions, font size, font family, and default colors.
+• Configurable: Supports configuration for terminal dimensions, font size, and more via command-line flags that can override theme settings.

 • Automatic Geometry Detection: Can automatically detect terminal dimensions from the script log file if available.

-• Lightweight: A single-class PHP script with no external runtime dependencies.
+• Lightweight: A lightweight PHP application with no external runtime dependencies.

 Installation & Usage